S100B

-S100 calcium-binding protein B (S100B) is a protein of the S-100 protein family.
+S100 calcium-binding protein B (S100B) is a protein of the S100 protein family.

 S100 proteins are localized in the cytoplasm and nucleus of a wide range of cells, and involved in the regulation of a number of cellular processes such as cell cycle progression and differentiation.
 S100 genes include at least 13 members which are located as a cluster on chromosome 1q21; however, this gene is located at 21q22.3.

 Function

 S100B is glial-specific and is expressed primarily by astrocytes, but not all astrocytes express S100B.
 It has been shown that S100B is only expressed by a subtype of mature astrocytes that ensheath blood vessels and by NG2-expressing cells.

 This protein may function in neurite extension, proliferation of melanoma cells, stimulation of Ca2+ fluxes, inhibition of PKC-mediated phosphorylation, astrocytosis and axonal proliferation, and inhibition of microtubule assembly.
 In the developing CNS it acts as a neurotrophic factor and neuronal survival protein.
 In the adult organism it is usually elevated due to nervous system damage, which makes it a potential clinical marker.